HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Experiments

 \subsection{Evaluation Metrics}

-We employ two widely used evaluation metrics: accuracy (Acc) and intersection over union (IoU), to quantify the scene parsing performance with respect to each category.
+We employ two widely used evaluation metrics: accuracy (Acc) and IoU, to quantify the scene parsing performance with respect to each category.
 The mean values of these two metrics across all categories (denoted as mIoU and mAcc, respectively) are also computed to quantify the comprehensive network performance.